Effects of Loud Noise or Sound

 There are some very common myths about noise.
 One is that planting trees or shrubs on the boundary of your garden will reduce the noise transmitted into your garden and house.
 But it takes about a 100 metre wide band of densely planted shrubs and / or trees to achieve a 10 dBA (decibel) noise reduction.
 It is commonly considered that a 10 decibel reduction sounds equivalent to halving the sound level.
 So, you would need to plant a 100 metre wide band of dense shrubs / trees to make the sound appear half as loud.
 Planting a small number of shrubs or trees will have no effect on the sound at all.

 Soundproofing in buildings is another area where a little knowledge can be misleading.
 There are many people, including builders, who install soundproofing but are not experts in sound control.
 This means that although some sound reduction may well be achieved, it is often considerably less than if it had been designed by a professional noise consultant.

 Noise nuisance from factories can be reduced in a number of ways.
 Common methods include acoustic barriers and noise control enclosures.
-Another option is to reduce the noise at source using engineering or technologically advanced solutions.
+A better option is to reduce the noise at source using engineering or technologically advanced solutions.
 This type of solution can often achieve the necessary noise reductions at considerably lower cost than common solutions such as barriers and enclosures.
-For more details and some examples on this low cost type of solution, click on industrial noise abatement.
+For more details and some examples on this low cost type of solution for machines in a factory, click on industrial noise abatement service.

 Note: our legal disclaimer applies to the information on this page.
 Click on legal disclaimer for details.